 At Face of America, able-bodied riders have the privilege of riding with our adaptive brothers and sisters.
 The ride pace will be controlled by a pace car that will move at an average speed of 10-12 miles per hour.
 This pace is designed to allow our adaptive athletes riding bicycles, hand cycles and recumbent bikes to comfortably keep up with the pace of the group.
 Please do not pass the pace car.

 Adaptive hand cycles and three wheel recumbent bicycles will have push poles attached.
 These allow able-bodied riders to assist the adaptive cyclist in climbing the steeper hills on the ride.
-Able-bodied cyclists should ask the adaptive cyclist if they want assistance BEFORE beginning to exert force on the push pole, as this force causes the adaptive bicycle to steer in a significantly different manner and can be dangerous.
+Able-bodied cyclists should observe and learn how to properly use a push pole before every attempting to assist any rider.
+Also, please ask the adaptive cyclist if they want assistance BEFORE beginning to exert force on the push pole, as this force causes the adaptive bicycle to steer in a significantly different manner and can be dangerous.
 If you are willing and able to assist with providing a push for an adaptive cyclist on a regular basis, please talk to a Safety Marshal.
 If you do not have experience pushing a hand cycle, please do not attempt this task for your first time on a hill.
 A Safety Marshal can offer guidance.

 On downhill sections, adaptive hand cycles and three-wheel recumbent bicycles descend at a greater speed than a traditional bicycle.
 The athletes need this momentum to assist them in getting up the subsequent hill.
 Able-bodied cyclists in the vicinity of an adaptive cyclist on a descent should move right.
 Please notify riders in front with the call “hand cycle back” (similar to the traditional call of “car back” when a car approaches a group from the rear).